colpal/actions-pr-comment/README.md

 | `cancelled`| Sets hidden identifier to `cancelled`.
 No new comment created/updated.                  |

 ## Render-Markdown
 This flag controls whether the comment body should be rendered as markdown or not.
-Useful for files like terraform plans which might not want to be rendered as markdown.
+Useful for files like Terraform plans which might not want to be rendered as markdown.

 - If `render-markdown` is `true`, the comment body will be rendered as markdown.
   - `**bold**` will be rendered as **bold** instead of `**bold**`.